“Dance like there's nobody watching, Love like you'll never be hurt. Sing like there's nobody listening, And live like it's heaven on earth.”

 In this article, we’re having a look at the different types of dance, such as Puerto Rican salsa, Kizomba, Argentine tango, that you can do as a couple.
 While there are a lot of dance styles for an aspiring dancer to learn about, we're going to focus mainly on Latin dance, contemporary dance, and modern dance rather than classical ballet and ballroom dance, for example.

-While you can find a good dance class for some of the latter styles, we’ve picked styles of dance that are good for couples who want to learn to dance together or for those looking to find a new hobby where they can meet people in a dance studio.
+While you can find good dance classes near me for some of the latter styles, we've picked styles of dance that are good for couples who want to learn to dance together or for those looking to find a new hobby where they can meet people in a dance studio.

 Want to move like a Latino?

 Salsa is arguably the most sensual dance for couples and it’s also one of the most popular styles.
 It’s quite easy to find salsa lessons up and down the country and there are also plenty of private tutors offering salsa tutorials.

 There are also some free salsa lessons that you can attend.
 However, be careful!
 If you decide to go along with your partner, you won’t spend the whole session dancing with them.
 During a typical salsa lesson, you’ll be expected to change partner from time to time.